+Figure 2: The time-course of looking behavior for younger children, older children, and adults.

 Results

 First we present an overview of performance on the VLP task, showing that children become faster and more accurate at comprehending familiar signs as they get older and make progress towards adult levels of language fluency.
 Then we present multiple regression analyses, modeling the links between children’s real-time ASL processing skills and both age and productive ASL vocabulary.